GTA5TunersGenZ/GTA5TunersScript/README.md

 -
 <h5>[==============================(READ FIRST)=================================]<br><br><br>

-This project may be ending soon, considering donating here as we would like to keep it running but are very busy, a little incentive can help us keep it going longer: <a href=-"https://www.paypal.com/donate/?hosted_button_id=NYRRFFPLHEMXE">Donate now!
-Thanks!</a>
+This project may be ending soon, considering donating here as we would like to keep it running but are very busy, a little incentive can help us keep it going longer: (<a href=-"https://www.paypal.com/donate/?hosted_button_id=NYRRFFPLHEMXE">Donate now!
+Thanks!</a>)
+Leave your name/email, you will receive a thank you and the latest updates first!
 This open source GTA 5 modmenu script version is not as updated as our Discord Version.<br>
 Our Discord Version has way more features and optimizations!<br>
 You can find our discord version on Youtube by searching for tag @gta5tuners.
 There will be a link somewhere in one of the videos.<br><br>